dumbmatter/promise-worker-bi/README.md

 For a Web Worker, you can just use [the normal `error` event](https://developer.mozilla.org/en-US/docs/Web/API/AbstractWorker/onerror) and be fine.
-But for a Shared Worker, that is not the case, because browsers seem to handle errors inside Shared Workers differently.
-Therefore, promise- worker-bi includes a unified API that works in Web Workers and Shared Workers.
+But for a Shared Worker, that is not the case, because browsers seem to handle errors inside Shared Workers differently (currently Firefox seems to send the normal `error` event to all hosts, but [Chrome does not](https://bugs.chromium.org/p/chromium/issues/detail?id=105001)).
+Therefore, promise-worker-bi includes a unified API that works in Web Workers and Shared Workers.

 ```js
 promiseWorker.registerError(function (e) {